Some ideas to get your writer’s mind in gear….

 Maybe even, in your imagination, the story has begun…….

-3. SO TRY THIS: if you have a notebook, open the last page/grab a clean piece of paper.
+Stage 3. open the last page of your notebook/grab a clean piece of paper.

 WRITE YOUR LAST LINE….
 Give yourself 60 seconds!